gercaba/todo/README.md

 # TODO List with React

 developed as a challenge during BootCamp that includes end-to-end development.
-Necessary to pull up Docker.